 There are more than 30 free zones in the UAE that offer foreign investors many benefits including 100% ownership, repatriation of profits and tax benefits.
-However, since the introduction of the VAT in 2018, more than 20 of the free trade zones have been categorised as designated zones for VAT purposes.
+However, since the introduction of the VAT in 2018, more than 20 free trade zones have been categorised as designated zones for VAT purposes.
 In general, free zones are not outside the scope of VAT but special rules apply for the free zones categorised as designated zones by the Federal Tax Authority.
-The foreign investors need to know how VAT applicability differs in designated free zones and non-designated free zones before they choose any free zone in the UAE.
+Foreign investors need to know how VAT applicability differs in designated free zones and non-designated free zones before they choose any free zone in the UAE.

 What are the Designated Zones in the UAE?

 A Designated Zone is considered as being outside the UAE for VAT purposes as per Article 51 para.
 1 Cabinet Decision No. 52/2017.
 This means special rules will apply to the goods and services transacted between the designated zones.
-Only the free zones nominated as per the Cabinet Decision No 52/2017 are considered as designated zones.
-However, the free zones that have been identified as a designated zone are not automatically treated as being outside the UAE for VAT purposes.
+Only the free zones nominated as per Cabinet Decision No 52/2017 are considered designated zones.
+However, the free zones that have been identified as designated zone are not automatically treated as being outside the UAE for VAT purposes.
 There are four main criteria to be met to be identified as a designated zone.
 The Designated Zone must be a

 - Fenced geographical area